craigatk/object-store-cache-plugin/README.md

 ## Compatibility

-The plugin is compatible with Gradle `6.1.1` and higher.
+The plugin is compatible with Gradle `8.0` and higher and Java `17` and higher.

 ## Changelog

+* 2.0.0
+  * BREAKING CHANGE: Plugin now requires Java 17+ and Gradle 8+
 * 1.4.0
   * Upgrading Kotlin dependency to 1.7.21
 * 1.3.1